johno/dashing_json/README.md

 <%= # ... %>
 ```

-That's it, your json is now dashing.
+That's it, your JSON is now dashing.

 ## Customization